AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 chart.legend().enabled(true);
 ```

-This sample shows how to enable the legend of a multi-series line chart:
+This sample shows how to enable the legend of a multiple-series line chart:

 {sample}CS\_Legend\_Basic\_01{sample}